netease-youdao/EmotiVoice/README.md

 </div>
 <br>

 **EmotiVoice** is a powerful and modern open-source text-to-speech engine.
-EmotiVoice speaks both English and Chinese, and with over 2000 different voices.
+EmotiVoice speaks both English and Chinese, and with over 2000 different voices (refer to the [List of Voices](https://github.com/netease-youdao/EmotiVoice/wiki/😊-voice-wiki-page) for details).
 The most prominent feature is **emotional synthesis**, allowing you to create speech with a wide range of emotions, including happy, excited, sad, angry and others.

 An easy-to-use web interface is provided.
 There is also a scripting interface for batch generation of results.